trifon1402/Source-code-of-c-drinking-game/README.md

 vbnet

-### What to Do:
-- Replace `your_username` with your GitHub username.
-- Add your email address in the contact section.
-- You can modify or add to the text to better reflect your game.
+### Changes Made:
+- Added a "Planned Features" section that outlines the improvements and new features you intend to implement.

-Let me know if you need any further adjustments!
+Feel free to customize further or let me know if you need more adjustments!